chrisbinnie/100-per-cent-website-seo-security-performance-scores/README.md

 **About the Author**

 Chris Binnie is a cybersecurity consultant and author with nearly thirty years of experience in information security.
 He has authored multiple cybersecurity books including *Cloud Native Security* (co-authored with Rory McCune), *Linux Server Security: Hack and Defend* and *Practical Linux Topics*.
 Based in Edinburgh, Scotland, Chris has been a regular contributor to Linux Magazine and ADMIN Magazine for around 15 years.
-His practical experience includes founding a colocation business achieving zero downtime through redundant infrastructure and designing cloud-based streaming platforms serving HD video to 77 countries.
+His practical experience includes founding a colocation business in 2001 to achieve zero downtime through redundant infrastructure and designing cloud-based streaming platforms serving HD video to 77 countries in 2012.

 ---